JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-libraries.md

 Each dependency requires a separate function call.
 You can specify the parameters for the dependency in the configuration block of the function.

-> The CocoaPods Gradle plugin is incompatible with the `embedAndSignAppleFrameworkForXcode` mechanism used for [direct integration](multiplatform-direct-integration.md).
+> The CocoaPods integration approach is incompatible with the `embedAndSignAppleFrameworkForXcode` mechanism used for [direct integration](multiplatform-direct-integration.md).
 > A single project can't employ both of these approaches at once.
 >
 {style="warning"}